Islamic architecture: Balconies and screens

 Balconies are a common feature of Islamic domestic architecture due to the warm climates in most countries.
 One of the mosque recognizable types is the mashrabiya, a wooden lattice screen which projects from the side of a building and which protected privacy by allowed those inside to look outside without being visible from outside.
+The mashribiya also acts as a regulator of indoor temperatures by enhancing air circulation and reducing relative humidity in old Hejazi houses.
 Another type of lattice screen, not restricted to balconies, is the jali, which is common to Indo-Islamic architecture and is made of perforated stone.
 Other examples of balconies and related structures include the jharokha in Rajasthani and Indo-Islamic architecture and the mirador, a Spanish term applied to a balcony or lookout pavilion in Andalusi palaces like the Alhambra.
 Balconies also became an architectural element inside some mosques, such as the hünkâr mahfili in Ottoman mosques, a separate and protected space where the sultan could perform his prayers (similar to a maqsura).
 A similar feature is also found in the Bara Gunbad complex (late 15th century) in Delhi.